Volunteer trips with the Cascade Forest Conservancy

 The work of volunteers is an essential part of our conservation and restoration efforts.
 We use field data collected by volunteers to inform all aspects of our work, from forest policy to road restoration initiatives.
 We also lead restoration trips with volunteers to improve habitat for wildlife and support ecosystem resilience.
 We are deeply appreciative of the time and effort invested by volunteers, and we hope our citizen science trips are a mutually beneficial endeavor.
-Our citizen science program is called GPS: the Gifford Pinchot Stewards program.
-Below is a full list of trips we will be leading this year.
-Click HERE to sign up or to send us an email for more information.
+Our citizen science program is called GPS: the Gifford Pinchot Stewards.

 Visit our Trip Sign Up page to see the list of trips we are offering for the year and to sign up.
 Recent trips include:

 In addition to leading trips with volunteers, we also work with local schools to offer these opportunities to middle school and high school students.
 The aim of the Young Friends of the Forest program is to lead fun and engaging trips to our surrounding forest lands and give students an opportunity to become part of real conservation programs and environmental science research in the Gifford Pinchot National Forest.